5 Steps of How to Build Web Applications [Updated]

 • Selection of technologies and tools

 Development of mockups and interface prototypes allows you to visualize the future product and get feedback from users at the early stages of custom web applications development.
 This helps to avoid mistakes and misunderstandings later on.
-For example, creating an interactive prototype of an online store will allow you to test the convenience of the navigation and checkout process.
+For example, creating an interactive prototype of an online store will allow you to test the convenience of the navigation and checkout process before you fully develop a web application.

 Choosing technologies and tools involves determining the programming languages, frameworks, and libraries that will be used in the project.
 For example, you can use React or Vue.js for frontend development and Node.js or Django for the backend.
 It is important to consider the scalability and performance of the system so that it can handle the increase in load as the number of users grows.
-For example, for an online store, it is important to provide the ability to quickly search for products and process a large number of orders simultaneously.
+For example, for an online store, it is important to provide the ability to quickly search for products and process a large number of orders simultaneously when figuring out how to build a web based application.

 Development and Programming

 At this stage, the direct custom web app development begins.
+This is where you actually develop web application code.
 The main tasks include:

 • Creating the frontend (user interface) using HTML, CSS, and JavaScript